cap-js/docs/java/application-services.md

 ### Implement Event Handler

-The CAP Java runtime doesn't provide any default `On` handlers.
-Actions and functions are therefore implemented through event handlers.
+The CAP Java runtime doesn't provide any default `On` handlers for actions and functions.
 For each action or function an event handler of the [`On`](provisioning-api#on) phase should be defined, which implements the business logic and provides the return value of the operation, if applicable.
 The event handler needs to take care of [completing the event processing](provisioning-api#eventcompletion).
 If an action or function is __bound to an entity__, the entity needs to be specified while registering the event handler.
 The following example shows how to implement an event handler for an action:

 Given this CDS model: